Fitness Buddies: Exercising With Your Dog Slideshow

 Establishing a Routine

 Develop a workout routine that's realistic, considering your job schedule and other demands on your time.
 Also consider your dog's needs -- working breeds and young dogs usually need a lot of exercise.
 Start with a short-term goal of exercising just five or 10 minutes every day.
 Gradually work up to 30 minutes on most days of the week.
-Keep in mind that deep-chested breeds, such as Danes or Doberman pinschers, should not exercise right after meals.
+Keep in mind that deep-chested breeds, such as Danes or Doberman pinschers, may be at higher risk than other dogs of developing a serious condition called "bloat" or gastric dilation-volvulus (GDV). which is associated with large meals.
+Because the condition could be life-threatening, deep-chested breeds should not exercise right after a meal.

 When exercising with your dog, watch for signs that one of you may be overdoing it.
 You may be working too hard if you are too breathless to carry on a conversation.
 Your dog may be overworked if he is breathing fast, panting excessively, staggering, or refusing to follow you.
 If either of you are stiff, sore, or exhausted for hours after a workout, take it easier next time.